roberts-sandbox/test-realist/_posts/2012-02-16-i-do-not-like.md

 They're slow.
 They're feature-poor.
 They've got that collection of bad-usability problems.
 They make my fingers ache from switching from keyboard to mouse to keyboard to mouse.
-They don't represent the polished state-of-the-art you find in <your fav IDE/text editor>.
+They don't represent the polished state-of-the-art you find in &lt;your fav IDE/text editor&gt;.

 I'd rather have two instances of Notepad++ than a homegrown IDE.